-As we approach the 2019/2020 tax year it will be landlords last chance to obtain higher rate Income Tax relief on residential property finance costs.
+The 2019/2020 tax year is the last chance for landlords to obtain higher rate Income Tax relief on residential property finance costs.

 In April 2017 the government introduced new legislation that restricted the amount of Income Tax relief that landlords get on residential property finance costs.
 The restriction, on outgoings such as mortgage interest, will ultimately be restricted to basic rate relief.